top of page

 Saint Rosalia Sculpture

-LFS Staff
+LFCS Staff

 Little Flower Catholic School is blessed to have highly qualified staff and volunteers that are committed to carrying out the mission of our school.
 Feel free to reach out directly if you have questions regarding how they work to make our school a special place for learning to take place.